-- 7.1 Each candidate must pass all the assessments required in each year of the programme before being admitted to the subsequent year.
-Progression from level 7 to 8 and level 8 to 9, from level 9 to 10 and/or level 11, is dependent upon successful completion of all modules at the preceding level.
-In line with NMC regulations, progression points have been established at the end of each academic year.
-Students are required to have successfully completed all the outcomes within the progression point period, or exceptionally, within 12 weeks of entering the next academic level. - 7.2 The Degree may be awarded "with distinction" to candidates who have completed 120 credits at level 9 in any one year of full-time study and who have achieved a grade of B3 or better in each of those level 9 modules at 1st attempt.
-The Degree may be awarded 'with merit' to candidates who have completed 120 credits at level 9 in any one year of full-time study and who have achieved a grade of C3 or better in each of those level 9 modules at 1st attempt. - 7.2.1 For the honours programmes, the degree class should be determined using a combined average of the module grades from stages 3 (Year 2) and stage 4 (Year 3) weighted 40:60.
-Note that the stage weighting is based on the year of study and not the SCQF level.
-For example, an SCQF level 10 module taken at stage 3 (Year 2) would be weighted as 40, and an SCQF level 9 module taken at stage 4 (Year 3) would be weighted as 60.
+- 7.1 Each candidate must pass all the assessments required in each year of the programme.
+Progression between each level and each year is dependent upon successful completion of all modules in the preceding year and at the preceding level.
+Exceptionally, a candidate may carry a maximum of 40 credits from one year to the next but the assessment must be completed and the outcome presented to the Board of Examiners at the end of the first semester of the following academic year. - Students who have additional attempts outstanding at this point will have the opportunity to complete these off programme and return to complete the programme at an appropriate point, determined by the programme lead. - 7.2 The Degree may be awarded "with distinction" to candidates who have completed 120 credits at level 9 in any one year of full-time study and who have achieved a grade of B3 or better in each of those level 9 modules at 1st attempt.
+The Degree may be awarded 'with merit' to candidates who have completed 120 credits at level 9 in any one year of full-time study and who have achieved a grade of C3 or better in each of those level 9 modules at 1st attempt.